 The open space, mixed with fresh clean air, lends itself to adventure encouraging you to get out and explore the beautiful countryside.
 Many people pay good money to visit the UK’s countryside, whereas you could have it right on your doorstep.
 As cities continue to expand, sadly that has a negative result on the wondrous landscape that we so often take for granted, so we should certainly ensure that we enjoy all that the countryside has to offer.

-Living in the countryside will have many positive effects to both your physical and mental wellbeing, making it much easier for you to get out of the house and go for a walk, run or cycle with a quite astonishing natural backdrop.
+Living in the countryside will have many positive effects to both your physical and mental wellbeing, making it much easier for you to get out of the house and go for a walk, run or cycle with an astonishing natural backdrop.
 Those who live in open spaces with plenty of greenery are likely to benefit from reduced levels of cortisol, which is the hormone most associated with stress.
 Just five minutes spent outside, taking in the scenery, can have a drastic effect on reducing your stress levels, making for a much more relaxed and calm way of life.

 If you have decided that the country lifestyle is calling you then you will be pleased to learn that Allens Caravans operates several residential parks in the UK.
 You can view the park homes we have available through our website or, alternatively, you can call a member of our team directly on 01564 792323 today for more information.

 Did you know that there are over 250,000 people who live permanently in static caravans in the UK?